Generalized Twisted Gabidulin Codes: Introduction

 A trivial example $\cC$ of MRD codes in $\F_q^{m\times n}$ with $d(\cC)=m$ (here $m\le n$) can be obtained as follows: Take all elements in $a\in \F_{q^n}$, write the linear maps $x\mapsto ax$ as $n\times n$ matrices $M_a$ over $\F_q$.
 Then we get an MRD code $\cC=\{LM_a: a\in \F_{q^n}\}$, where $L$ is an $m\times n$ matrix of rank $m$.
 If we replace $ax$ by $a\circ x$ where $\circ$ is the multiplication of a prequasifield of order $q^n$, then still we can get an MRD code.
-This code is $\F_q$-linear if and only if the prequasifield is a presemifield which is isotopic to a semifield with kernel containing $\F_q$; see \cite{de_la_cruz_algebraic_2015}.
+This code is $\F_q$-linear if and only if the prequasifield is a presemifield which is isotopic to a semifield with kernel containing $\F_q$; see \cite{de_la_cruz_algebraic_2016}.

 In \cite{delsarte_bilinear_1978} and \cite{gabidulin_MRD_1985}, Delsarte and Gabidulin independently construct the first family of $\F_q$-linear MRD codes of size $q^{nk}$ over finite fields $\F_q$ for every $k$ and $n$.
-This family is generalized by Kshevetskiy and Gabidulin in \cite{kshevetskiy_new_2005}. \begin{definition} Let $n,k,s\in \Z^+$ such that $\gcd(n,s)=1$ and $q$ a power of prime.
+This family is generalized by Kshevetskiy and Gabidulin in \cite{kshevetskiy_new_2005}.
+If we restrict ourselves to the MRD codes of $n\times n$ matrices, this family can be defined equivalently in the following manner. \begin{definition} Let $n,k,s\in \Z^+$ such that $\gcd(n,s)=1$ and $q$ a power of a prime.
 Then the set

 is an $\F_q$-linear MRD code of size $q^{nk}$, which we call a \emph{generalized Gabidulin code}. \end{definition}